opentripplanner/OpenTripPlanner/docs/RouterConfiguration.md

 tune the desired maximum search time.

-This is the parameter that affect the response time most, the downside is that a search is only guarantied to be pareto-optimal within a search-window.
+This is the parameter that affect the response time most, the downside is that a search is only guaranteed to be pareto-optimal within a search-window.

 The default is 3 hours.
 The unit is minutes.